BGP/MPLS L3 VPN

 Configuring the VRF Information

 First, the VRF must be configured in the global mode and IPv4 and IPv6 routing must be enabled in the VRF.
-After that, under the router bgp mode, we need to configure the VRF and provide the information related to RD and import and export RTs.
+After that, under the router bgp mode, configure the VRF and provide the information related to RD and import and export RTs.

 switch# configure terminal